-This is a hands-on review of qTest Test Management Tool by guest author Kaushal Amin, whose team is using this tool.
+This is a hands-on review of the qTest Test Management Tool by guest author Kaushal Amin, whose team is using this tool.
 See the author’s details at the end of the article.

 The software is designed to mesh seamlessly with typical Agile development and provides a comprehensive set of options for the testing end of any project.
 It enables you to enter project requirements, extrapolate test cases, run them, and store all the results.

 What You Will Learn: